b0tting/rfidaudio/README.md

 Currently, audio triggered from the RFID fades after 20 seconds, you can change this by setting the playMP3Duration value in the script (to 0 for play until end).

 # Test setup
 This script was developed on a Raspberry Pi B and a Raspberry Pi B+.
 It works perfectly on the former, but I suggest the latter (or the Raspberry Pi 2) because USB got a little flaky with the RFID reader I used.
 Sound on the B+ is also audibly better.

+Suggestions for running this program on a RPI would be to add the following options to the RPI config.txt: "disable_audio_dither=1" to remove the hiss from the audio jack and "max_usb_current=1" to solve part of the USB flakyness.
+Also, disable wifi power management if the web frontend seems unavailable.

 Stress testing was done by giving my toddler a handful of RFID tags linked to his favourite songs.